surifirstpin/biplus_documentation/docs/DataRun.md

 ## Hidden Filters

-The data can also be retrieved based on the applied hidden filters.
+The data can also be retrieved based on the applied hidden filters .

-> Note : this hidden filters are visible in the list of filter expression but are not visible while retrieving the data in data section.
-To carry out this function you can follow the following steps;
+> **Note :** this hidden filters are visible in the list of filter expression but are not visible while retrieving the data in data section.

+**To carry out this function you can follow the following steps;**

 **a.** Apply hidden filters to data fields in dimensions.